adamstimb/nimbusinator/readme.md

 RM Nimbus SUB-BIOS Emulator for Python

-Didn't you dream of writing your own applications for the RM Nimbus back in the day?
-Maybe you've got a Nimbus but it's so hopelessly obsolete you can't connect it to the internet or do anything more interesting than run Trains?
-Did you get fed up with RM Basic and yet the mythical C compiler is nowhere to be found?
-No chance of finding RM Pascal with its super-sexy blue IDE is there?
-Well, stuff the Nimbus.
-And stuff Pascal, stuff C and stuff Basic.
-This is the 21st century for crying out loud.
-All you need is Nimbusinator.
+Did you ever dream of writing your own applications for the RM Nimbus?
+Maybe you're lucky enough to own a working Nimbus but it's so hopelessly obsolete you can't connect it to the internet or do anything more interesting than run Trains?
+Been there and done that with RM Basic?
+Wanted to try the mythical C compiler but it's nowhere to be found?
+Given up looking for RM Pascal with its super-sexy blue IDE?
+Yeah, so stuff all that.
+All you need is Nimbusinator and some basic Python skillz.

-Nimbusinator is a graphical user interface package for Python, emulating the graphics and console drivers found in the fabled RM Nimbus PC186 SUB-BIOS and providing Pythonic controls that mimick the vocabulary of RM Basic.
-It is _not_ an emulation of the RM Nimbus machine itself, nor does it contain any proprietary software or firmware naughtiness.
-This means you can use all the computing power at your disposal beneath a user interface that predates the world-wide-web, acid house and even _Back to the Future Part 1_.
+Nimbusinator is a graphical user interface for Python, emulating the graphics and console drivers found in the fabled RM Nimbus PC186 SUB-BIOS and providing Pythonic controls that mimick the vocabulary of RM Basic.
+It is _not_ an emulation of the RM Nimbus machine itself.
+This means you can use all the 21st century computing power at your disposal, and conceal it beneath a 16-bit user interface style that predates Milli Vanilli, let alone the word-wide-web.

 ## Installation